 Also some technical steps of our proof are strongly inspired by \cite{Do}.
-Moreover, with a different proof and partially a different purpose, some of the technical steps about existence and (especially) stability results for measure-valued stochastic equations have been proved before by \cite{Pi}, \cite{Pi2}, \cite{Sk}.
+Moreover, with a different proof and partially a different purpose, some of the technical steps about existence and (especially) stability results for measure-valued stochastic equations have been proved before by \cite{Pi,Pi2,Sk}.

-We do not treat here a number of additional interesting questions that are postponed to future works, like: i) the fact that $\mu_{t}$ should have a density with respect to Lebesgue measure if this is assumed for $\mu_{0}$; ii)\ the uniqueness of solutions to the SPDE (\ref{SPDE}) (which seems to be true in some class of integrable functions when $\mu_{0}$ has an integrable density, but it is less clear in spaces of measure-valued solutions); iii)\ possible generalizations to non-Lipschitz continuous interation kernel $K$.
-In particular, the problem of propagation of chaos for system (\ref{SDE 1}) when $K\left( x\right) =\frac{x^{\perp}}{\left\vert x\right\vert ^{2}}$, corresponding to point vortices in 2D inviscid fluids, has been posed by \cite{tre} and seems to be a challenging question.
+We do not treat here a number of additional interesting questions that are postponed to future works, like: (i) the fact that $\mu_{t}$ should have a density with respect to Lebesgue measure if this is assumed for $\mu_{0}$; (ii) the uniqueness of solutions to the SPDE (\ref{SPDE}) (which seems to be true in some class of integrable functions when $\mu_{0}$ has an integrable density, but it is less clear in spaces of measure-valued solutions); (iii) possible generalizations to non-Lipschitz continuous interation kernel $K$.
+In particular, the problem of propagation of chaos for system (\ref{SDE 1}) when $K ( x ) =\frac{x^{\perp}}{\llvert x\rrvert ^{2}}$, corresponding to point vortices in 2D inviscid fluids, has been posed by \cite{tre} and seems to be a challenging question.

-In Section \ref{Settings}, we will give some informations about the settings in which we study the problem.
-Section \ref{Well_SPDE} will be devoted to the study of existence and uniqueness of equation \eqref{SPDE Ito form} using its It\^{o} version.
-Finally in Section \ref{sezione_convergenza} we will study the convergence and propagation of chaos results.
+In Section~\ref{Settings}, we give some information about the settings in which we study the problem.
+Section~\ref{Well_SPDE} is devoted to the study of existence and uniqueness of equation \eqref {SPDE Ito form} using its It\^{o} version.
+Finally, in Section~\ref{sezione_convergenza} we study the convergence and propagation of chaos results.